Honeywell Gent: System 3400 and the 3217 Protocol

 The current Gent addressable protocol, called the Gent 3217 protocol, started with the launch of the System 3400 fire alarm system in 1985.
-The panel was one of the first addressable fire alarm systems ever created and was revolutionary compared to the simplistic conventional fire alarm systems that preceded it - both power and data could be carried across two conductors.
+The panel was one of the first addressable fire alarm systems ever created and was revolutionary compared to the simplistic conventional fire alarm systems that preceded it – both power and data could be carried across two conductors.
 System 3400 was available with both 4 and 8 loop panels (the 3404 and 3408 respectively).
-It was not until 1987 that loop-powered sounders would be available for system 3400, partly due to the difficulties in reducing their power consumption so as to not to affect loop communication.
+It was not until 1987 that loop-powered sounders would be available for system 3400, partly due to the difficulties in reducing their power consumption so as not to affect loop communication.
 These sounders (the 3420-02 and 3420–03), commonly referred to as 'Hornstyles', were available in both two-way and three-way models and with grey and white horn parts, with three way models having an additional pair of terminals for spurring off the addressable loop.
 Model 3421 base sounders were also available but were not as popular as the wall-mounted 3420s.

-System 3400 used MCPs similar to the Model 1195 however they were fitted with an addressable module and had the model number 3480.
+System 3400 used MCPs (Manual Call Points) similar to the Model 1195 however they were fitted with an addressable module and had the model number 3480.
 3471 Optical Heat, 3472 Heat, and 3473 Ionisation detectors were all available and could be fitted to a 3470 two-way or three-way base.
 A range of interfaces for connection to external equipment were also available.